-- Heat up the oil in a large skillet, lower the heat and sauté the leeks and échalotes for 8 minutes until soft.
-Then, add the balsamic vinegar, thyme, dill weed, salt and pepper and sauté for another 2 minutes to caramelize the échalotes and leeks.
+- Heat up the oil in a large skillet, lower the heat and sauté the leeks and shallots for 8 minutes until soft.
+Then, add the balsamic vinegar, thyme, dill weed, salt, and pepper and sauté for another 2 minutes to caramelize the shallots and leeks.

-- Remove skillet from heat and with a spatula add the potatoes a few at a time and gently turn them in the caramelized leeks and échalotes until coated and mixed.
+- Remove the skillet from heat, and with a spatula, add the potatoes a few at a time and gently turn them in the caramelized leeks and shallots until coated and mixed.

-- With a spatula, place the potato, leek and échalote mixture in the bottom of the pie pan and gently level out and pat the ingredients so that they are firmly arranged.
+- With a spatula, place the potato, leek, and shallot mixture in the bottom of the pie pan and gently level out and pat the ingredients so that they are firmly arranged.

-- In a small bowl, combine the grated cheese with the 3 tablespoons oat cream and gently mix with a fork.
-Spread this on top of the potato mixture and allow to seep through.
+- Combine the grated cheese with the 3 tablespoons oat cream in a small bowl and gently mix with a fork.
+Spread this on top of the potato mixture and allow it to seep through.
 Don’t put too much cheese or cream as you don’t want to end up with a pie that is too wet.

 - Place the pastry shell on top and tuck the edges into the sides of the pan.

-- Bake on middle rack for 25-30 minutes or until pastry is golden.
+- Bake on the middle rack for 25-30 minutes or until pastry is golden.

 - Take out of the oven and let the pie cool for 10-15 minutes.
 Loosen sides with a spatula or a dull, flat knife.
 Invert the pie on a plate.